-- Delineated wetlands are based on 2019 and 2020 field surveys, and where surveys were unable to be completed, WWI wetland data was used for calculations. - Includes temporary impacts associated with pipeline workspace, access roads, and pipe yards. - Permanent conversion impacts include acreage within PFO and PSS wetlands that will be maintained as PEM within the permanent right-of-way. - Permanent fill impacts include wetland acreage that will be impacted by construction of permanent aboveground structures and an associated access road. - e The sum of the addends may not equal the totals in all cases due to rounding.

-PEM = Palustrine Emergent; PSS=Palustrine Scrub Shrub; PFO = Palustrine Forested; Cowardin et al. 1979.
+- Delineated wetlands are based on 2019 and 2020 field surveys. - Includes temporary impacts associated with pipeline workspace, access roads, and pipe yards. - Permanent conversion impacts include acreage within PFO and PSS wetlands that will be maintained as PEM within the permanent right-of-way. - d Permanent fill impacts include wetland acreage that will be impacted by construction of permanent aboveground structures and an associated access road. - The sum of the addends may not equal the totals in all cases due to rounding. - PEM = Palustrine Emergent; PSS=Palustrine Scrub Shrub; PFO = Palustrine Forested; Cowardin et al. 1979.